Retrieval-Augmented Machine Translation with Unstructured Knowledge: Experiments

 \subsection{Ablations}

-As shown in Table~\ref{table:ablations}, we conduct ablation studies on RAGtrans to evaluate the contributions of each training objective in CSC.
-We remove one of the training objectives in CSC, and evaluate the corresponding model performance, respectively.
-In each case, the performance is lower than using all training objectives, indicating the effectiveness of all objectives.
+As shown in Table~\ref{table:ablations}, we conduct ablation studies on En$\Rightarrow$Zh golden evaluation\footnote{\modi{For ablations on En$\Rightarrow$De golden evaluation, please refer to Appendix~\ref{appendix:ablation_en2de}, which show similar trends to En$\Rightarrow$Zh.}} to figure out the contributions of each training objective in CSC.
+Specifically, we remove each objective, and evaluate the model performance accordingly.
+In each case, the performance is lower than using all training objectives, indicating the effectiveness of every objective.
 When giving empty documents or documents in source/target language, the most important objective is self-knowledge-enhanced translation (SKET) since it enhances models' MT ability.
 When giving documents in a third language, cross-lingual information completion (CLIC) and cross-lingual relevance discrimination (CLRD) become more important than SKET, since these two objectives train LLMs to refine and judge information from multilingual knowledge.